The Expanse (novel series): Development

-Ty Franck began developing the world of The Expanse initially as the setting for a MMORPG and, after a number of years, for a tabletop roleplaying game.
+Ty Franck began developing the world of The Expanse initially as the setting for a MMORPG and, after a number of years, for a tabletop role-playing game using the D20 Modern system.
 Daniel Abraham, who had authored a number of novels on his own, suggested, given the depth of the setting, that it could serve for the basis for a series of novels, noting: "People who write books don't do this much research."

-The authors have stated that the series gets some of its inspirations from Fred Pohl's Gateway and the other Heechee books.
+The authors have stated that the series gets some of its inspirations from Frederik Pohl's Gateway and the other Heechee Saga books.

 It has also been observed that there are similarities in the political and social setting of the series to Alfred Bester's classic science fiction novel The Stars My Destination.

 Ty Franck has also stated Ridley Scott's Alien as having "the single largest influence on The Expanse."